Photo: Safe OUTside the System's Community Freestyle, SM wearing black hat, facilitating a workshop on violence de-escalation, Brooklyn, NY, 2018

 recent Publications

-- Homo(phobic)nationalism, Routledge Handbook of Sexualities and Space, forthcoming 2025
+- Homo(phobic)nationalism, co-authored with Dorothy Rau, Routledge Handbook of Sexualities and Space, forthcoming 2025

 - African Feminisms for Abolitionist Futures: Archival Hauntings in a Speculative Geography, Agenda: Empowering Women for Gender Equity, 2023 (Open Access)